RealKaiser/tsuserverCC/README.md

 * Once you're done recording your testimony, just do `/end`.
 After this, you can do `///` in IC to make the title appear again, this time with a CE woosh.
 * After all that, anyone in the area can say `>` in IC to move to the next statement or `<` for the previous statement, `=` is also available to use to see the current statement again.
 * All the statements will be automatically displayed in green.
-* The CM can at this point also add 'substatements' by using +again, and then can also amend the current statement by using &[amended statement] in OOC.
+* The CM can at this point also add 'substatements' by using +again, and then can also amend the current statement by using &[amended statement].
 * If you want to clear the testimony, use /cleartestimony in OOC.
 For viewing the current testimony, simply do /testimony in OOC.

 ### Mod Commands